Searching ...

 Classic arts are present in VA, too.
 The Virginia Museum of Fine Arts has an extensive collection of works from around the world, including Faberge eggs.
 Meanwhile, world-class artists descend on the Hampton Roads region each year for the Virginia Arts Festival.

-Now that you’ve learned a little about Virginia and Pennsylvania, one state may sound more appealing to you.
+So is Pennsylvania a good state to live in?
+Absolutely!
+And is Virginia a good state to live in?
+Of course!
+Now that you’ve learned a little about Virginia vs Pennsylvania, one state may sound more appealing to you.
 No matter where you settle, you’ll live a well-rounded life.
-Their fascinating cities are packed with interesting historical attractions.
-While their costs of living are similar, their cultures, climate, and attractions vary widely, given that they are two large states.

 Weighing scale between Pennsylvania or Virginia

-As you keep learning about Virginia and Pennsylvania, find the perfect region with the amenities most appealing to your lifestyle by working with a local real estate agent.
+Their fascinating cities are packed with interesting historical attractions.
+While their living costs are similar, their cultures, climates, and attractions vary widely, given that they are two large states.
+As you learn about Virginia and Pennsylvania, find the perfect region with the amenities most appealing to your lifestyle by working with a local real estate agent.

 Start Your Home Search